robintw/IWVComparison/README.md

 ### Data not provided

 #### AERONET
 Level 2.0 AERONET data was used, downloaded from the AERONET website.
-To download for reproducing the analysis, choose **TODO**
+To download for reproducing the analysis, choose _Download All Sites_  under _AEROSOL OPTICAL DEPTH (V2)_ on the left-hand side, and then choose the _Level 2.0 AOD_ _All Points_ link (the top link on the page, at the time of writing).

 Extract this file to the `data/AERONET` folder.

 #### GPS
 GPS IWV estimates produced by the British Isles continuous GNSS Facility (BIGF) were provided by Richard Bingley and Dionne Hansen at the BIGF.
-To acquire this data, please contact the BIGF at **TODO**.
+To acquire this data, please contact the BIGF as listed [on their website](http://bigf.ac.uk/staff_contact).
 The list of files which must be acquired are provided in `data/BIGF/list_of_files.txt`, and all files should be placed in the `data/BIGF`  folder.

 #### RadiosondeMetO
-Radiosonde data is provided by the UK Met Office via the British Atmospheric Data Centre (BADC).
-To acquire this data you must create a BADC account and request access to the data - see **TODO** for details.
+Radiosonde data is provided by the UK Met Office via the British Atmospheric Data Centre ([BADC](http://badc.nerc.ac.uk/)).
+To acquire this data you must create a BADC account and request access to the data - see [the BADC registration page](https://services.ceda.ac.uk/cedasite/register/info/) for details.

 Once you have access to the dataset via BADC, you can download via FTP.
 Simply connect to `ftp://ftp.ceda.ac.uk/badc/ukmo-rad/data/` using your BADC username and password, and download the folders listed in `downloads_needed.txt`.
 An easy way to do this if you're using OS X or Linux is to fill in your username and password in `download_ftp.sh` and then run `./download_ftp.sh`.